 Great markets are nothing new, but in Dublin they come with plenty of chatter from the stallholders.
 Try the Temple Bar Food Market every Saturday.

 There are said to be 70 million people of Irish descent across the world – but thankfully while many leave, more return to bring their expertise back to their home town of Dublin.
 Unafraid to use outside influences, Irish chefs are crafting their menus perfectly – with a keen eye on innovation and creativity.
 The result?
-A food scene that’s cutting-edge, constantly evolving, and endlessly exciting.
+A food scene that’s award-winning, cutting-edge, constantly evolving, and endlessly exciting.

 Making the chefs’ jobs easier is the fact that they have access to the freshest of local produce.
 From Connemara lamb and farmhouse cheeses, to the freshest local seafood from the fishing villages that line the coast, Ireland’s chefs are turning out innovative, creative modern cooking and getting rave reviews.
 Which means all you need to bring with you is your appetite and a willingness to embark on an Irish culinary adventure.